duivesteyn/Shadow-Keep/README.md

 Shadow Keep is a 1992 Game by Glenn Seemann for the Macintosh.

-This repo has the code I created to recreate the original maps from the Game and of course the maps.
-I made a [youtube walkthrough](https://youtu.be/kR4bPufW1vw) of this game on a day off in  2024.
+This repo has the code I created to recreate the original maps from the game.
+I also made a [youtube walkthrough](https://youtu.be/kR4bPufW1vw) of this game on a day off in 2024.

 ![Shadow Keep](ShadowKeepIntro.png)